Of Counsel, UK and European Patent Attorney, Design Attorney

 Iain works on patents primarily in the telecommunications and computer-implemented invention spaces.
 He has worked with clients in many sectors, including data security, computer networks, telecommunications (in particular mobile telecommunications), artificial intelligence and machine learning, video codecs, audio hardware, fashion-tech and musical instrument accessories.
 He has a seat on the Computer Technology Committee of the Chartered Institute of Patent Attorneys and contributed to the chapter on the patentability of computer-related inventions in the European Patents Handbook for several years.

-As head of EIP Designs, he advises on all aspects of design protection and has contributed to the chapter in the Community Designs Handbook on filing Registered Community Design applications.
+Iain advises on all aspects of design protection and has contributed to the chapter in the Community Designs Handbook on filing Registered Community Design applications.
 He previously worked as an IP consultant for an innovation consultancy in Cambridge.

 Iain has a creative and entrepreneurial side having co-founded a start-up which has developed a specialist online recruitment platform for patent attorneys, Patently Jobvious.
 This gives Iain first-hand experience of some of the common issues and concerns faced by start-ups in the technology space, with whom he particularly enjoys working.
 Iain is an Intellectual Property Expert-in-Residence at the Imperial Enterprise Lab (for student entrepreneurs at Imperial College London).